erogol/erogol.github.io/_posts/2023-09-27-XTTS_v1_notes.md

 ## XTTS Architecture

 XTTS builds upon the recent advancements in autoregressive models, such as Tortoise, Vall-E, and Soundstorm, which are based on language models trained on discrete audio representations.
 XTTS utilizes a VQ-VAE model to discretize the audio into audio tokens.
 Subsequently, it employs a GPT model to predict these audio tokens based on the input text and speaker latents.
+The speaker latents are computed by a stack of self-attention layers.
 The output of the GPT model is passed on to a decoder model that outputs the audio signal.
 We employ the Tortoise methodology for XTTS-v1, which combines a diffusion model and UnivNet vocoder.
 This approach involves using the diffusion model to transform the GPT outputs into spectrogram frames, and then utilizing UnivNet to generate the ultimate audio signal.

 ## XTTS training